Kapernikov/cvat-helm/README.md

 # Simple helm chart for CVAT

-i might be too late, see https://github.com/openvinotoolkit/cvat/issues/1087 for an ongoing PR introducing an official helm chart.
+Note that CVAT now has an official helm chart, see https://github.com/openvinotoolkit/cvat/pull/3102

 # Values